What is planning permission?

 - Submit your planning applications as soon as you have decided on the address of the premises.
 Do this well in advance to allow enough time for you to prepare your application, and for it to be assessed!
 You cannot start operating until you have obtained the necessary permits.

-- If you have not been granted permission, it is unwise to sign a commercial lease (link to commercial leases page), a sales agreement, etc. One piece of advice: include a suspension clause in these documents, so they do not come into effect until permission has been granted.
+- If you have not been granted permission, it is unwise to sign a commercial lease, a sales agreement, etc. One piece of advice if needed: include a suspension clause in these documents, so they do not come into effect until permission has been granted.

 Applying for planning permission